 I like to keep a variety of meats in multiple forms.
 We have frozen meat in the freezer, canned meat on the pantry shelf, and even dehydrated meat.

 Eggs are another protein item we like to store.
 You can preserve eggs by water glassing, we like to freeze eggs in ziplock bags, but one of our favorites is pickling eggs to store in the pantry.
-This year we’re even experimenting with freeze-drying eggs.
+This year we have even experimented with freeze drying eggs.

 Fruits & Veggies

-Fresh fruits and veggies are the best way to go, but sometimes you won’t have access to them.
-Unless you can garden year-round, you’ll want to keep some canned, frozen, dehydrated, and even freeze-dried fruits and veggies on your pantry shelf.
+Fresh fruits and veggies are the best way to go, so our meal planning revolves around eating seasonally.
+Unless you can garden year-round, you won’t always have access to them so you’ll want to keep some canned, frozen, dehydrated, and even freeze dried fruits and veggies on your pantry shelf (like these canned cherries).

 We love having fruit-bearing trees on our property and we’re continually doing our best to prune and maintain our fruit trees for the best production.
 We definitely recommend planting some if you have the space to do so as this is the most cost-effective way to get stored fruit on your pantry shelves.